-He was buried in the Babaoshan Martyrs Cemetery in Beijing.
+He was buried in the Martyrs' Cemetery in Babaoshan in Beijing.

 A man who has a mentor he can recollect throughout his life is truly a happy man.
 In this sense, I am a happy man.
 Whenever I miss this man who left a lasting impression on me in my youthful days, I take a stroll in my heart in the garden of Yuwen Middle School.